naynieb/conways-game-of-life/README.md

 - Invalid JSON files display a user-friendly error
 - Non-array data is rejected
 - Grids exceeding maximum dimensions are rejected with guidance

+### Storage Fallback
+- If IndexedDB is unavailable, automatically falls back to localStorage
+- Graceful error handling for storage failures

 ---